ahmdrdo/dicoding_rps/README.md

-# Machine Learning Model: Rock Paper Scissor
+# Machine Learning: Rock Paper Scissor Classifier

 _This work is a personal assignment for Dicoding as a part of the Digital Talent Scholarship._